 You now have the strategies on how to work out properly.
 Get strong at the recommended exercises, emphasize the key X-shape body parts, and eat accordingly for your goals.
 Do this consistently and your body is going to look even better in no time.

 Tim Liu is an online fitness and nutrition coach based out in Los Angeles.
 His mission is to help busy professionals and executives lose fat, build muscle, and gain confidence without having to live in the gym.
-Tim has over 10 years of experience as a coach and helps his clients achieve their goals in a long term, sustainable way so their results lasts for life.
+Tim has over 10 years of experience as a coach and helps his clients achieve their goals in a long term, sustainable way so their results last for life.

 He has a five day fat loss course which you can access by subscribing to his fitness newsletter.